CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 17. The game is now set up and you can just launch it from your game library from now on.
 18. Bonus: if you want a better icon in your game library, [follow these instructions](https://prismlauncher.org/download/steam-deck/#setting-up-artwork).

 P.S.
-If you get Deck-specific issues, try asking on [r/SteamDeck](https://old.reddit.com/r/steamdeck) as FO moderators may not have one.
+If you get Deck-specific issues, try asking on [r/SteamDeck](https://old.reddit.com/r/steamdeck) as FF moderators may not have one.

 ### [MultiMC](https://multimc.org)